RocketPy-Team/RocketPy/docs/index.rst

        API reference
        ^^^^^^^^^^^^^

-       The reference guide contains a detailed description of the functions, modules, and objects included in RocketPy.
-The reference describes how the methods work and which parameters can be used.
-It assumes that you have an understanding of the key concepts.
+       The reference guide contains a detailed description of RocketPy modules.
+Here it is described how the methods work and which parameters can be used.
+It assumes that you already have an understanding of key concepts.

        +++